gvwilson/sdxpy/src/interp/index.md

 which may then call `do_add` (or something other function) and so on ([%f interp-recursive-evaluation %]).
-Having a function call itself either directly or indirectly is called [%i "recursion" %], and has a reputation for being hard to understand.
+Having a function call itself either directly or indirectly is called [%i "recursion" %], which has a reputation for being hard to understand.
 As our interpreter shows,
 though,
 it's a natural way to solve a wide range of problems: